Get Shape Effective Properties from Presentations with Python

 print("= Effective camera properties =")

-Aspose.Slides for Python via .NET allows you to retrieve the effective properties of a light rig.
-The ILightRigEffectiveData class represents an immutable object that contains these properties.
-An instance of ILightRigEffectiveData is exposed through IThreeDFormatEffectiveData, which provides the effective values for the ThreeDFormat class.
+Aspose.Slides allows you to get effective properties of a light rig.
+The ILightRigEffectiveData type represents an immutable object that contains effective light rig properties.
+An ILightRigEffectiveData instance is exposed through IThreeDFormatEffectiveData, which provides effective values for ThreeDFormat.

 import aspose.slides as slides